ROC5COR/STM32_NeuralNet_MovementDetection/README.md

 # Overview
 This project aims at creating a Neural Network for STM32(L476RG) to do motion recognition with data from accelerometer.
 The neural net used is a multilayer perceptron and it has (currently) 3 layers.
+The goals are :
+- To use a neural network model (testing) on an stm32 to perform motion recognition
+- To train the neural network on the stm32 itself
+- To perform the testing algorithm on an FPGA to increase speed
+- To compare performances between the stm32 alone and the stm32 with the fpga

 # Requirements
 * STM32CubeMX : to edit project configuration (clock, gpios...)